Eligibility Details

 of any of the above, living at the same address

-If counselling through CMCS identifies longer term issues to be
+If counselling through CMCS identifies longer term issues to

 addressed through private counselling arranged direct with your

-counsellor (outside CMCS)
+counsellor (outside CMCS), financial

-, financial assistance may be available
+assistance may be available

 from the Methodist Medical Benevolent Fund - information and an